Sealing a Timber Floor

 Preparing for varnish on a new, or newly sanded floor, involves a very thorough hoover, then a mop down with a damp mop, or even better a rub over with a rag dipped in white spirit.
 The spirit evaporates quickly and varnishing can begin in a dust free environment.

-A water based clean must be completely dry or it will cause the surface to go “milky and bubbly” when the varnish is applied.
+A water-based clean of a floor must be completely dry or it will cause the surface to go “milky and bubbly” when the varnish is applied.
 All varnishes will alter the colour of the timber slightly.
 This is because they will reflect and refract the light differently into the grain of the wood, and the colour of that wood will be emphasised.

 Varnish is available in degrees of durability.
 There are “rock hard” varnishes for very heavily used floors and even for commercial use as well as light use varnishes.
 Varnishes are generally available in a matt, satin and gloss finish.

 In general satin or matt finishes are the prefered choice for a floor, whereas gloss finishes tend to reflect light quite a bit and cause far too much glare and reflection.

 Wax will extend the life of a sealed floor a great deal.
 It should be used regularly and buffed to a shine but removed from time to time with a neutral detergent to avoid a build up.
 No caustic solutions should be used on a timber floor.